Marion cast iron: Learn about your antique ironware

 F.J Gould and E.P Fruhey

 The company started production in 1888.
-On the 12th of October 1929 is the last known published public record of the company.
+The 12th of October 1929 is the company’s last published public record.

 Located